-As a form of short-term incentive remuneration, we have adopted profit attributable to owners of parent as an evaluation index with the aim of raising awareness of contributing to the improvement of business performance in each fiscal year.
-The amount of remuneration is calculated in the range of 0-200% of the fluctuation range, according to the amount of consolidated net income, and the final determination is made individual evaluations.
-Operating income ROIC
+As a form of short-term incentive remuneration, we have adopted profit attributable to owners of parent as an evaluation index, with the aim of raising awareness of contributing to the improvement of business performance in each fiscal year.
+The amount of remuneration is calculated in the range of 0-200% of the fluctuation range, according to the amount of consolidated net income, and the final determination is made reflecting the results of individual evaluations.

+Mid-term Plan Indicators

-Mid-term Plan Net sales ratio
+Net sales